ianbishop/userevents.github.io/4.2/docs/dsl.md

 * unless

 The most common branching mechanism is the *If* statement.
 This allows you to run a predicate and then chose one of two branches (then or else) based on the result of the predicate.
-The then and else portions of the *If* are single s-expressions, therefore if there are multiple actions to perform in a branch a *do* block will be required.

 ```clojure
 ;;Syntax